• Skip to content

 Pressure relief valves or safety release valves are found on hot water tanks.
 This valve releases steam or hot water from a discharge tube when the internal water pressure or the water temperature is too great for the tank.
 This plumbing safety feature is required on gas and electric hot water tanks.

-Raymark Recommendations:
+Raymark Plumbing & Sewer Recommendations:

 1. Check that your home has a water shut off valve inside the house.
 If you don’t have one, we strongly recommend you have one installed.